Karobben/MDNotes/AI/ai-linear.md

   - $m = \frac{e^T e}{N}$ is the mean squared error.
   - $N$ is the number of observations in the dataset.

+Cook's distance is the mean squared of error difference between with and without the point.

 <style>
 pre {